How to give a gift to a Croatian in different occasions

 Cost range: as much as you can afford

-Tips: You probably know your friend very well.
-Otherwise, you wouldn’t give them a birthday gift.
-If you have a team of friends, you can team up and collect the money for something valuable that your friend cannot afford.
+Tips: You probably know your friend pretty well.
+Otherwise, you wouldn’t be giving them a birthday gift.
+If you have a group of friends, you can team up and collect the money for something valuable that your friend wants or needs.

 If you want to give something more personal, you can’t go wrong with buying something they already enjoy or something you know they have wanted for a long time.